 Mr Manoj should also include a higher co-pay amount in the new policy so that the premium amount can be reduced.

-Premiums keep increasing with the age of the policyholders.
+Premiums for health insurance plans keep increasing with the age of the policyholders.
 It is advisable to increase the sum insured with age as healthcare needs increase with age.
 Reducing the sum insured should be avoided.

 Family floater or separate senior citizens plan?

 Rohan has a wife and a 1-year old son.
 He is planning on buying a family floater health insurance plan of Rs 10 lakh.
 He just got the news that his father is going to retire next year and would be provided with a government health insurance scheme of Rs 4 lakh.
 However, that scheme does not have any network hospitals in the town that they live in.
 This means, if his father ever has a health emergency, they would have to hospitalize him in another town.